 Thoth, the god of writing, records the proceedings as the deceased's heart is measured against the feather of Ma'at, while Horus leads the deceased to Osiris, after he successfully passed the measuring of the heart.

-The Ba bird visiting the mummy of the deceased in the tomb.
+Image on top of the page: The Ba bird visiting the mummy of the deceased in the tomb.